convertigo/c8oprj-lib-apikeymanager/readme.md

 ## Security

-Administrative sequences—generation, listing, revocation, and reactivation—require an authenticated context.
+Administrative sequences (generation, listing, revocation, and reactivation) require an authenticated context.

 `validate_api_key` is intended for validation calls and **never persists the raw API key**.

 ## Scopes

 Provide scopes as a space-separated list, for example: `resources:read`.

 For more technical informations : [documentation](./project.md)